 While waiting for our food, the owner asked us where we are from.
 My father answered that we are from Indonesia.
 He was happy upon knowing that.
 He said that he really love visiting Bali.
 Once or twice every year they would go for vacationing in Bali.
 The warm tropical weather and hospitable locals truly endear them.

 Our food eventually come, and ready to be eaten.
 Upon seeing my meal, I’m a bit perplexed.
-Honestly, I don’t really like what I see.
-For me, it smells quite putrid.
+Honestly, I initially didn’t really like what I found.
+The food smells quite putrid.
 Almost like puke!
 Yet, the appearance is slightly appetizing.
 So I decided to give it a try, and it turned out that the taste is quite good!
-They also serve a cup of parmesan cheese on the table which we can add to our food if we like to.
+They also serve a cup of Parmesan cheese on the table which we can add to our food if we like to.

 After we finished our food, we paid the bill and return back to the hotel for overnight rest.